Police pockets are for payoffs, and there is no hiding it in Morocco.

 We were on our way until the next day’s roadblock, when I laughed silently as the officer stopped our car.

 Fiction or non-fiction?
 Mostly true, I took liberties to stay within the 250 word limit.

 Laugh Quote’s Travel Tips for the Day:

 - Talk to the locals, read, and know the protocol before you get pulled over.
-Police pocket are for payoffs in some places, however in most other countries hubby would have ended up in jail.
+Police pockets are for payoffs in some places, however in most other countries, hubby would have ended up in jail.
 He understood how it worked in this part of Morocco, so I am proud of hubby!

 Police Pocket Are for Payoffs Pictures:

 Are you kidding me?
 No way was I taking police photos.
 I wasn’t about to do anything that would upset the men who determined how much our fictitious fines would cost.